-- Presets If you are new to color management and create designs for a specific output, you can choose a preset to help you get started with the right color management settings such as default color profiles and color-conversion settings.
+- Preset If you are new to color management and create designs for a specific output, you can choose a preset to help you get started with the right color management settings such as default color profiles and color-conversion settings.
 Examples are the North America Prepress preset, which is suitable for projects to be printed by North American print service providers, and the Europe Web preset, which is suitable for web projects that are created in Europe.
-For more information about color management presets, see "Working with color management presets" on page 374. - Default color profiles define the RGB, CMYK, and grayscale colors in new and untagged documents.
+For more information about color management presets, see "Color management presets" on page 418. - Default color profiles define the RGB, CMYK, and grayscale colors in new and untagged documents.
 You can change these settings so that all new documents use the color profiles that you specify.
 In some applications, default color profiles are called "working space profiles." - Primary color mode determines the document color palette that is displayed when you open or start a document as well as the default color mode of a document that is exported as a bitmap.
-The primary color mode is set for all new and untagged documents, but you can change this setting for the active document in the Document color settings dialog box.
+The primary color mode is set for all new and untagged documents, but you can change this setting for the active document on the Document tab of the Color management settings dialog box.
 Note that the primary color mode does not limit colors in a CorelDRAW document to a single color mode. - Rendering intent lets you choose a method for mapping out-of-gamut colors in new and untagged documents.
-If the default rendering intent is not suitable for the active document, you can change it in the Document color settings dialog box.
-For information about choosing the right rendering intent for your projects, see "What is a rendering intent?" on page 363. - Color conversion settings control how colors are matched when you are converting colors from one color profile to another.
+If the default rendering intent is not suitable for the active document, you can change it on the Document tab of the Color Management settings dialog box.
+For information about choosing the right rendering intent for your projects, see "What is a rendering intent?" on page 407.

+- Color conversion controls how colors are matched when you are converting colors from one color profile to another.
 For example, you can change the color engine or specify options for converting pure black colors in RGB, CMYK, Lab, or Grayscale documents.
-For more information, see "Choosing color-conversion settings" on page 371. - Spot color definition lets you display spot colors by using their Lab, CMYK, or RGB color values.
-These alternative color values are also used when spot colors are converted to process colors. - Color management policies manage colors in files that you open, or import or paste in an active document.
-For more information about color management policies, see "Working with color management policies" on page 375.
+For more information, see "Color-conversion settings" on page 414. - Open policy manages colors in files that you open.
+For more information about color management policies, see "Color management policies" on page 419. - Import and Paste policy- manages colors in files that you import or paste in an active document.
+For more information about color management policies, see "Color management policies" on page 419. - Spot color definition lets you display spot colors by using their Lab, CMYK, or RGB color values.
+These alternative color values are also used when spot colors are converted to process colors.

-Default color management settings dialog box
+Default tab of the Color Management settings dialog box.